Endperiodic Automorphisms of Surfaces and Foliations: Abstract

 \section{Abstract}

-We make a detailed study of the unpublished work of M.~Handel and R.~Miller on the classification, up to isotopy, of endperiodic homeomorphisms of surfaces.
-We generalize this theory to surfaces with infinitely many ends and we axiomatize the theory for the important case in which the laminations cannot be assumed to be geodesic.
-We set the stage for projected applications to foliations of depth greater than one.
-Using the axioms, we provide a completely new proof of the so-called ``transfer theorem'', namely that, if two depth one foliations $\FF$ and $\FF'$ are transverse to a common one-dimensional foliation $\LL$ which induces Handel-Miller monodromy on the noncompact leaves of $\FF$, then $\LL$ also induces Handel-Miller monodromy on the noncompact leaves of $\FF'$.
-An earlier published proof was very complicated and contained some errors.
-Finally, the axioms also let us smooth the Handel-Miller map.
+We extend the unpublished work of M.~Handel and R.~Miller on the classification, up to isotopy, of endperiodic automorphisms of surfaces.
+We give the Handel-Miller construction of the geodesic laminations, give an axiomatic theory for pseudo-geodesic laminations, show the geodesic laminations satisfy the axioms, and prove that pseudo-geodesic laminations satisfying our axioms are ambiently isotopic to the geodesic laminations.
+The axiomatic approach allows us to show that the given endperiodic automorphism is isotopic to a smooth endperiodic automorphism preserving smooth laminations ambiently isotopic to the original ones.
+Using the axioms, we also prove the ``transfer theorem'' for foliations of 3-manifolds, namely that, if two depth one foliations $\FF$ and $\FF'$ are transverse to a common one-dimensional foliation $\LL$ whose monodromy on the noncompact leaves of $\FF$ exhibits the nice dynamics of Handel-Miller theory, then $\LL$ also induces monodromy on the noncompact leaves of $\FF'$ exhibiting the same nice dynamics.
+Our theory also applies to surfaces with infinitely many ends.